 - Residual bequest - make a gift from the balance or residue of your estate

 If you have any questions about leaving a bequest to us, please contact us.
 We would be happy to assist you.
-If you have been so generous as to include a bequest to University of Mississippi as part of your estate plan, please take the time to let us know.
+If you have been so generous as to include a bequest to the University of Mississippi as part of your estate plan, please take the time to let us know.
 We would like to recognize you and your family for your generosity.

-The method used to make a bequest will depend on the kind of gift you choose to leave to University of Mississippi.
+The method used to make a bequest will depend on the kind of gift you choose to leave to the University of Mississippi.

 Bequests of real estate, personal property, business interests and cash are typically made by way of a will, revocable trust or even a simple codicil to your current estate plan.
 Your estate-planning attorney can assist you in preparing the necessary papers for you to complete the bequest.